nyxi/ebooklibrary/README.md

 Your Library
 ====

-A basic Flask application getting data from Goodreads for ebook files in a specified directory with download links.
-It stores the data for the books in a local file called "db" to cut down on the number of API calls.
+A basic Flask application providing easy access to your ebook backups on disk with some nice data from Goodreads.
+Stores the data about each book in local file called "db" to cut down on the number of API calls.

 Uses the Bootstrap framework for the HTML/CSS stuff.